 7″ (aka Current) – I do not like using this width.
 Frequently I find that a thicker annual or giant size comic just won’t fit, or even some indie comics that have slightly wider trims.

-7 1/4″ (sometimes called Standard, sometimes Bronze) – A good overall width for most comics from the 1980s onward.
+7 1/4″ (sometimes called Standard, sometimes Bronze) – A good overall width for comics from the 1970s onward.
+In fact, most Marvel Comics from the 1960s that are normal thickness (e.g., not giant-size annuals) fit just fine in these bags.

 8″ to 8 1/4″ (Super Golden) – Used for comics from the 1940s to early 1950s.